MIDS-scaling-up/v2/week01/hw/Readme.md

 Navigate to [Jetpack homepage](https://developer.nvidia.com/embedded/jetpack) and click on "Download Nvidia SDK Manager".
 Once it downloads, install it and then open the freshly installed application.

 You will need to stick to the default settings except:
-* Select Jetson TX2 (NOT the less powerful TX2i) as the target device
+* Select "Jetson TX2" (NOT the less powerful TX2i) as the target device
 * Select "Manual" and place your TX2 into the recovery mode as mentioned above.

 The process of fetching the software, installing and cross-compiling it will take some time, depending on the speed of your workstation and your internet connection.
 It took me 30 min on my old 2011 Toshiba portege ultralight notebook over a 120 Mbit cable modem.
 Once the OS image is built and flashed to the Jetson, you will need to complete the OS set up ON THE JETSON; specifically, create the userid and password.
 Then, you need to get back to the installer and type them in.
 The installer will copy a few additional files to the Jetson at that point.